jsneer23/BeakleVision-2/README.md

 - 🚢 Deployment instructions using Docker Compose, including how to set up a frontend Traefik proxy to handle automatic HTTPS certificates.
 - 🏭 CI (continuous integration) and CD (continuous deployment) based on GitHub Actions.

-### Configure

-Remove `.dist` from the `.env` file.
-You can then update configs in the `.env` files to customize your configurations.

 ## Development

 General development docs are located in [development.md](./development.md).
-This includes using Docker Compose, custom local domains, `.env` configurations, etc.
+This includes instructions for using Docker Compose, custom local domains, `.env` configurations, etc.

 Frontend specific docs can be found in [frontend/README.md](./frontend/README.md) while backend docs live in [backend/README.md](./backend/README.md).